 Surveyor Archive Project

 The objective of this project is to digitize and archive in a PDS-compliant fashion the imaging data from the Surveyor lunar landers.
-Currently, surviving copies of the data are stored on 70mm film in three Regional Planetary Imaging Facilities and at NSSDC (and cannot be checked out) thus making them practically inaccessible to planetary scientists and the public.
+Currently, surviving copies of the data are stored on 70mm film in three Regional Planetary Imaging Facilities and at NSSDC.
+Data are practically inaccessible to planetary scientists and the public because they may not be checked out.

 This ‘data restoration’ proposal to the NASA LASER Program directly addresses that need.